intel/llvm/sycl/doc/DynamicLinkingTestPlan.md

 ### Test with kernel bundle

-The tests aim to check that operation with kernel bundles work correctly in co-existence with dynamic linking feature.
+The tests aim to check that operations with kernel bundles work correctly in co-existence with dynamic linking feature.

 #### Variation 1